Netsug/nix-no-reposts/README.md

 # Nix, No Reposts!

-Are you tired of seeing the same content across multiple subreddits?
-Are you tired or seeing users reposting the same content again and again?
-This browser extension automatically filters duplicate posts and crossposts from your Reddit feed, creating a cleaner browsing experience.
+Tired of seeing the same posts over and over on Reddit?
+This browser extension automatically filters out duplicate posts and crossposts across subreddits, giving you a cleaner, more streamlined browsing experience.

 ## Overview